FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-07 20:35:55 Continued developing dg_gui_finite_state_machine.py (I.)

+In this latest update, we've made significant advancements in the `dg_gui_finite_state_machine.py` module by implementing new state management functions.

+A new DgTransition class has been established.
+The contents of `doc\FSM states and transfers.ods` have been meticulously mapped, ensuring a complete representation of all GUI state transitions in the system.

 ## 2024-03-05 15:15:38 Added dg_gui_finite_state_machine.py module

 Added the dg_gui_finite_state_machine.py module as is now.